TinosNitso/mpv-scripts/README.md

 The releases now display correct screenshots.
 Also, webp & mp4/YT screenshots have been added.

+## Errors
+- `o.framerate` should be `nil`.
+Interpolation is always a bad thing, it turns out.
-Future version will set `o.framerate=nil`.
-Interpolation is just a bad thing!
-Also, `o.auto_aspect` needs to be centered on `${video-params/aspect}`, so that the median aspect is true.
-Tall videos are fattened too much with the current formula.
+- `o.auto_aspect` should be centered on `${video-params/aspect}`, so that the median aspect is true.
+Thin videos are fattened too much with the current formula.
+- БЪЛГАРИЯ should be `RED ◙ WHITE ◙ GREEN` not `WHITE  ◙ GREEN  ◙    RED`.
+This means the tri-color progression is wrong! БЪЛГАРИЯ should be with LËTZEBUERG/NEDERLAND, not paired with РОССИЯ.
+It was the Cyrillic pairing which confused me. 🙁